 On April 14, 2021, a Parliamentary Committee Inquiry (Comissão Parlamentar de Inquérito, or "CPI") was established to investigate the Brazilian federal government's potential mishandling of the COVID-19 pandemic and collapse of the healthcare system in the Brazilian state of Amazonas in particular at the beginning of 2021, including the potential misuse of government funds.
-Based on the final report of the CPI, the Attorney General's Office began six new preliminary investigations involving Brazil's current president, members of the Brazilian government and members of the legislative branch, which are under review by the Brazilian Supreme Court.
+Based on the final report of the CPI, the Attorney General's Office began new six preliminary investigations involving Brazil's current president, members of the Brazilian government and members of the legislative branch, which are under review by the Brazilian Supreme Court.

-The potential outcome of these and other inquiries, including potential new inquiries involving Brazil's current president Jair Messias Bolsonaro that may arise when he leaves office, as well as the effects of the 2022 presidential elections in Brazil, are uncertain, but they have already had a negative impact on the general perception of the Brazilian economy and the securities of Brazilian companies and have affected and may continue to adversely affect our business, our financial condition and our operating results.
+The potential outcome of these and other inquiries, as well as the effects of the 2022 presidential elections in Brazil, are uncertain, but they have already had a negative impact on the general perception of the Brazilian economy and the securities of Brazilian companies and have affected and may continue to adversely affect our business, our financial condition and our operating results.
 For more information, see "Risk Factors-Risks Related to Our Operations in Latin America-The ongoing economic uncertainty and political instability in Brazil, including as a result of ongoing corruption investigations, may harm us and the price of Our Ordinary Shares."